mustfkeskin/asd/README.md

 # Welcome to Simple Recommender Sysyem
 This project aim to simple recommendation system using Item2Vec approach and BM25 algorithm.
+We use implicit feedbacks to recommend product for user.

 Traditional architecture for recommendation systems consists of the following components:
 * candidate generation: Item2Vec and BM25 for my implementation.
 We use it to reduce search space because there can be millions of products.